ferencberes/online-node2vec/README.md

 ﻿Online Node2Vec
 ========================

-This repository contains the code related to the research of [Ferenc Béres](https://github.com/ferencberes), [Róbert Pálovics](https://github.com/rpalovics), [Domokos Miklós Kelen](https://github.com/proto-n), Dávid Szabó and András A. Benczúr.
+This repository contains the code related to the research of [Ferenc Béres](https://github.com/ferencberes), [Róbert Pálovics](https://github.com/rpalovics), [Domokos Miklós Kelen](https://github.com/proto-n) and András A. Benczúr.

+## UPDATE:

+*The implementation of our proposed node embedding algorithms (StreamWalk and second order similarity) have been recently updated (2019-05-14) to match the description in our paper that is currently under review.*

 # Cite

-I presented our work at the 7th International Conference on Complex Networks and Their Applications.
+I presented a former version of our work at the 7th International Conference on Complex Networks and Their Applications.
 The PDF [slides](docs/node_embeddings_in_dynamic_graphs_slides.pdf) and the submitted [extended abstract](docs/node_embeddings_in_dynamic_graphs_abstract.pdf) are also available in this repository.
 Please [cite](https://drive.google.com/file/d/1MJW9uuOPjclV0yA9OeKPIsHpj88DX8Mq/view) our work if you use this code or our [Twitter datasets](https://dms.sztaki.hu/hu/letoltes/temporal-katz-centrality-data-sets):

 ```
 @conference{beres18on2v,